-In addition, the Issuer has in place a ISK 170,000,000,000 Covered Bond Programme, that is listed for trading on Nasdaq Iceland.
-Covered Bonds are issued under licence from the Icelandic FME, and in accordance with reference to Act No. 11/2008 and FME Rules No. 528/2008.
+In addition to the aforementioned, the Issuer has in place this ISK 250,000,000,000 Covered Bond Programme, that is listed for trading on Nasdaq Iceland.
+Covered bonds are issued under a licence from the Icelandic FSA, and in accordance with reference to Act No. 11/2008 and FSA Rules No. 528/2008.
 The purpose of the programme is to provide funding for the Issuer's mortgage loan portfolio and to hedge the Issuer's fixed interest rate exposure.
+Regular auctions of covered bonds were held in 2019, and at year-end, the outstanding issuance of covered bonds amounted to ISK 141 billion, increasing by ISK 34 billion during the year 2019.